Sitemaps

 Setpoint item=<itemname> [label="<labelname>"] [icon=<iconref>] [staticIcon=<iconref>] minValue=<min value> maxValue=<max value> step=<step value>

-(defaults to 100) limit the possible range of the value (both included in the range).step
+• minValue (defaults to 0) and maxValue (defaults to 100) limit the possible range of the value (both included in the range).

 Example: